907sjl/moving-rates-bokeh/README.md

 <img src="images/app_animated.gif?raw=true" height="440" alt="Animated GIF image: application"/>

-The volume of referrals that are included in the rates is visualized under the moving rate chart as both a moving total and a daily total.
+The volume of referrals is visualized under the moving rate chart as both a moving total and a daily total.
 The three charts have synchronized x-axis ranges so that the volumes always line up under the corresponding rate.
 Hovering over any of the charts displays a vertical line across all three charts to help the viewer visually follow the data across the charts.
 A tooltip box with the actual y-axis values follows the mouse.

 Viewers can interact with the charts by using the standard Bokeh tools to pan or zoom.
 As one chart is explored this way, the other charts automatically align their x-axis with it.

 A drop-down box to the right of the charts allows one clinic to be selected.
-The default is an aggregated rate for all clinics as one organization.
 When a clinic is selected the charts are filtered, updated, and the y-axis adjusted to fit the new range.

 Underneath the clinic drop-down is a group of toggle buttons with one button for each moving window size.
 These buttons will toggle the line for that window on